knuxfanwin8/welcome-center-info/README.md

 This version of Welcome Center is Acer branded.
 I still didn't figure out how it checks for that though.

 ## App list (in ``en.ini``)
-Norton Internet Security (2011, 60 day trial), McAfee Internet Security, iGoogle, Brand Game Console (SIDENOTE 5), Brand GameZone, eBay, Mercado (SIDENOTE 1), Norton Online Backup, Microsoft Office 2007, Netflix, Skype, NetZero (SIDENOTE 2), EarthLink (SIDENOTE 3), Microsoft Works (90-85 and SE 9), MyWinLocker, Nero 9, Adobe Photoshop Elements 7/8, Brand Accessory Store, eSobi, Barnes & Noble Desktop Reader (SIDENOTE 4), Times Reader 2.0
+Norton Internet Security (2011, 60 day trial), McAfee Internet Security, iGoogle, Brand Game Console, Brand GameZone, eBay, Mercado (SIDENOTE 1), Norton Online Backup, Microsoft Office 2007, Netflix, Skype, NetZero (SIDENOTE 2), EarthLink (SIDENOTE 3), Microsoft Works (90-85 and SE 9), MyWinLocker, Nero 9, Adobe Photoshop Elements 7/8, Brand Accessory Store, eSobi, Barnes & Noble Desktop Reader (SIDENOTE 4), Times Reader 2.0

 Sidenotes:

 Brand is the currently chosen brand.

 1. Oddly enough, this one was entirely in Mexican, despite this being an English config file.
 2. This seems to be an ad for some ISP.
 3. Another ad for an ISP.
 4. Some kind of e-book reader.
-5. According to the files, this is WildTangent.